 In The Ring, certain sounds that are typically uninteresting become terrifying.
 The static of the TV or the ringing of a telephone, in this context, are very important sounds.

 It’s not enough to feature these sounds in the film.
 They must be exaggerated as well.
 The ringing phone should be LOUD.
+Watch this scene with your eyes closed and just listen to how the sound is used to create suspense.

 When Noah watches as Samara comes out of his TV, sound design is critical.
 The side of the TV is dripping and we hear every drop.
 As Samara crawls along the floor, we hear her palm slipping against the wood.
 When Noah crashes against the shelves and litters the floor with broken glass, we hear the crunch under his hands and knees.